This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Why Does My Dog Eat Wood?

-Why is Wood Bad for my Dog?
+Why Is Wood Bad For My Dog?

-- Large pieces of wood can cause even more significant problems, including perforated intestines or stomach lining, and obstruction of your dog’s bowels.
+- Large pieces of wood can cause even more significant problems, including perforated intestines or stomach lining and obstruction of your dog’s bowels.

-How do I Keep My Dog From Eating Wood?
+How Do I Keep My Dog From Eating Wood?

-Go out in your yard or wherever your dog is allowed to roam, and pick up all the sticks, logs, and other pieces of wood you can find.
-You don’t need to do a perfect job, but the more you clear out the better.
-If you have a wood pile, it’s important that you cover it up to prevent your dog from accessing it.
+Go out in your yard or wherever your dog is allowed to roam and pick up all the sticks, logs, and other pieces of wood you can find.
+You don’t need to do a perfect job, but the more you clear out, the better.
+If you have a firewood pile, it’s essential to cover it up to prevent your dog from accessing it.
 You might need to tie down the wood cover or tarp to keep your dog from getting to the wood.

-Give Your Dog a Chew Toy
+Give Your Dog A Chew Toy

 My Dog Won’t Stop Eating Wood